am-gooru/nucleus/nucleus-template/BUILD_README.md

 If the *Service* model for deploying *Verticles* are used instead of hard coding names, then there is a need to have the service specific deployment file on class path.
 Ideally, it should not be bundled inside the *Jar*.
 However, "*java -jar*" command does not accept the "*-cp*".
 In this case, the proper way to run the *Jar* file would be to include class path for both the target *Jar*file and the directory containing the *JSON* deployment files; and run the main class as provided by *Vertx.io*.
 An example, assuming that *JSON* files are residing as sibling of current project would be

 > java -classpath ./:nucleus-template/build/libs/nucleus-template-0.1-snapshot-fat.jar: -Dvertx.logger-delegate-factory-class-name=io.vertx.core.logging.SLF4JLogDelegateFactory io.vertx.core.Launcher -conf nucleus-template/src/main/resources/nucleus.json

+Also note that if cluster manager is being used, then command line option _cluster_ should be used, as given below.

+> java -classpath ./:nucleus-template/build/libs/nucleus-template-0.1-snapshot-fat.jar: -Dvertx.logger-delegate-factory-class-name=io.vertx.core.logging.SLF4JLogDelegateFactory io.vertx.core.Launcher -conf nucleus-template/src/main/resources/nucleus.json -cluster

+The project already has dependency for hazelcast included.
+Currently, there is no cluster specific configuration done.
+That needs to be included in real deployment.